AtsukoCoffey/healthy-food-club/README.md

 ![The sign-up form](assets/images/readme-img/feat-signup.png "The sign-up form")

 The sign-up form is interactive for user experience with mouse hovering colour, also submission button has same function with changing background colour.
 This section will allow users to get signed up along with specifying which session they would like to take part in or join the community mailing list.
 The user will be asked to submit their full name and email address for required information, phone number and cooking experience inputs are optional information.
 My mentor Alan taught me `pattern` attribute for this form inputs.
 This can prevent incorrect user inputs to submit.
-[CREDITS - Pattern attribute](#credit-form), also Autocomplete was suggested by Lighthouse [CREDITS - Form Autocomplete](#credit-form)
+[CREDITS - Pattern attribute](#credit-form) Also Autocomplete was suggested by Lighthouse.
+[CREDITS - Form Autocomplete](#credit-form)

 ** Form input criteria **
 * First name, Last name : Texts only